 Staying healthy on your gap year is a top priority and part of this is making sure you practice safe sex.
 If you do have sex during your travels, please look after yourself.
 Even if you don't intend to meet someone whilst travelling, you should nevertheless be prepared just in case you do.
 A gap year is meant to be fun, but not at the expense of you staying safe.

 If you're off on a night out, take some condoms with you, even if you are not planning on sleeping with someone.
-It's best to have some just in case.
-Keeping yourself safe on your gap year is very important so the motto is: Be safe and be prepared.
+It's best to plan for safe sex just in case.

 One reason why some people have unprotected sex is because they have had too much to drink.
 Watch what you drink, and don't get so drunk that you don't know what you are doing.
-Be sensible and know your limits.
+Be sensible, know your limits, and always practice safe sex on your gap year.

 Sex is only fun if you are having a good time and if you are safe.
 Most people are careful when they go for a night out in the UK and have their own rules about who they are prepared to sleep with.
 These rules should also apply when you are travelling.
 Don't let your guard down.
 If you are going to go off with someone, make sure your friends know where you are and who you are with.